Divya0208/quake/README.md

 ## Explaination Video

-The explaination video can be viewed by going to the following link - https://drive.google.com/open?id=1XLOgbszWuOnW5DBiqAo0Thwy3vE86y7e
+The explanation video can be viewed by going to the following link - https://drive.google.com/open?id=1XLOgbszWuOnW5DBiqAo0Thwy3vE86y7e

 ## Credits